 Since project inception, the RTC has hosted many virtual and in-person engagement events to engage with the local communities, share updates and gather community input.

 The RTC is currently approaching the conclusion of the final project milestone for this phase of work.
-Throughout Milestone 4, the project team focused on providing the public with a first look at key components of the ZEPRT Draft Project Concept including conceptual rail and trail alignment, ridership projections, station locations and design, operations, and capital and operating cost estimates to obtain valuable community feedback that will support the development of the Final Project Concept Report.
+Throughout Milestone 4, the project team focused on providing the public with a first look at key components of the ZEPRT Draft Project Concept including conceptual rail and trail alignment, ridership projections, station locations and design, operations, and capital and operating cost estimates to obtain valuable community feedback that supported the development of the Final Project Concept Report.

 Session #1: Oct.
 23, 2024, focused on project funding and service type.
 Watch video here.

 Session #2: Oct.
 28, 2024, focused on the project’s ridership approach.
-Watch video here
+Watch video here.

 Session #3: Dec.
 16, 2024, focused on grade crossings, noise impacts, and quiet zones.
 Watch video here.